Evaa18/data-models/models/intermediate/members/_columns.md

 {% enddocs %}

 {% docs member_is_created %}
-Boolean taking the value true if the member is i created, false otherwise.
+Boolean taking the value true if the member is created, false otherwise.
 {% enddocs %}

 {% docs member_is_activated %}